For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 The winter mesa air and physical exertion served to work up a Todd-sized appetite in Scott.
 After using his workout stretchy bands in the small motel room in between the door and over the bed almost into the bathroom as he stretched and pulled his muscles the best he could in that space, he was hungry.
 There was not enough room for sit-ups or pushups and Scott didn’t want to think what might be in the mangy carpet.
-Have to do that fully clothed at the Betti’s house later.
+Would have to do that fully clothed at Betty’s house later.

 After nursing his latte for a few minutes, Asian Lady called out his order and he made his way back up to the counter.
 Asian Lady must have been in her forties or so.
 Scott could never tell how old an Asian woman was as they weathered quite well, in his uneducated opinion.
 He’d had a relationship with a Chinese girl that didn’t go well at all and was short-lived.
 Asian Lady was just about five-feet tall, petite, but with a big top underneath her cats apron.
 She sported nerd glasses, large on a pretty, rounded face.
 Her shoulder length black hair had begun to show silver and was scrunchied up in a pony tail.

 “Thank you,” he said, picking up his styrofoam container of breakfast that had a surprising twist.